 Midway through mixing the batter for the cupcakes, she realises her oven only fits 12 cupcakes at a time (and she is making 42.)
 What’s more, each tray needs 18 minutes of baking time.

-“I realise that the half hour I was setting aside to make these damn cakes has spiralled into 1.5 hours.
+“I realise that the half-hour I was setting aside to make these damn cakes has spiralled into one and a half hours.
 So, at that point I decide, bugger it, if I am in the kitchen I might as well make the icing as well.”